statamic/docs/content/collections/modifiers/format_localized.md

 ---
 Given a date string, or anything that sort of looks like a date string, `format` will convert it to a [Carbon][carbon] instance and allow you to format it with PHP's [strftime format][strftime] variables.
 It will use the current locale defined in your system settings.

+For this to work you will need to have the necessary locales installed in your hosting environment.

 ```.language-yaml
 event_date: April 15 2016
 ```